 - Mset – For finding marks with transposed characters.

 In the example shown below, we have misspelled “Facebook” as “Faceboko”.
 However, our similarity engine is able to accurately search through the USPTO database and retrieve the correct trademark.
 (In this case, Facebook).
-Clicking on the “View” button results in a popup which describes the details of the Trademark and its associated details.
+Clicking on the “View” button results in a popup which describes the details of the Trademark.

-Contact us to learn more about our trademark search software.
+Contact us to learn more about our similarity search software.